ros-infrastructure/robots.ros.org/_posts/2022-07-27-mecanumrover-ver.3.0.md

 with a max speed of **1.6m/s**.

 **ROS Compatible**
-Mecanumrover Ver.3.0 is able to communicate with ROS via rosserial.
+Mecanumrover Ver.3.0 is able to communicate with ROS via rosserial(Wi-Fi or USB serial).
 ROS packages with samples are also provided.

 **ESP32 main board**
-With ESP32 built-in, that features Wi-Fi and Bluetooth, allowing Mecanumrover Ver.3.0 to be controlled wirelessly and programmed with the Arduino IDE.
+With ESP32 built-in, users can program Mecanumrover Ver.3.0 with Arduino IDE.
+Users could also control Mecanumrover Ver.3.0 wirelessly, through the integrated Wi-Fi and Bluetooth functionality.

 **Easily Customizable**
 It supports a wide variety of options, such as LRF, bumpers, wireless charging, ROS PC, depth camera, etc.